-At Jawbone in 2013 and 2014, I designed hardware and software experiences to help people achieve their health goals.
+At Jawbone, 2013-14, I designed hardware and software experiences to help people achieve their health goals.

 I did high fidelity design work on the Jawbone UP app, product strategy and UX for features like UP's Smart Coach and built brand new tools to author the interactions of the newest hardware additions to the family: UP3 and UP Move.

 In 2012, at Massive Health, I designed an iPhone app to help improve people's eating habits.

 As Lead Designer, I was responsible for everything from product definition to high fidelity UI and asset production.

 Massive Health was acquired by Jawbone in December 2012